Children's Hospital is part of the UPMC family.

 Assistant Professor, Clinical Translational Science, Institute, University of Pittsburgh School of Medicine

 Assistant Professor, Department of Developmental Biology, Institute, University of Pittsburgh School of Medicine

 Assistant Professor, Department of Pediatrics, Institute, University of Pittsburgh School of Medicine

 Graduate School: PhD, Monash University, Melbourne, Australia

 View Dr. Sims-Lucas' full list of publications from PubMed.

 Sunder Sims-Lucas, PhD, received his doctorate degree at Monash University in Melbourne, Australia.
 He trained as a post-doctoral fellow at Ohio State University and the University of Pittsburgh.
-He is currently an Assistant Professor in the Division of Pediatric Nephrology at Children’s Hospital of Pittsburgh of UPMC.
+He is currently an Assistant Professor in the Division of Pediatric Nephrology at UPMC Children’s Hospital of Pittsburgh.